Clara Ward, Princesse de Caraman-Chimay: Later life

-They married in 1904, but Peppino Ricciardo probably did not last long.
-The timing is vague, but Ward's next love, and her last husband, is thought to have been a station manager of the little Italian railroad that helped visitors tour Mount Vesuvius, a Signor Cassalota.
-Ward is believed to have still been married to her fourth husband when she died in Padua, Italy, on 9 December 1916, aged 43.
+Ward and Peppino Ricciardo got married in 1904, but their marriage was likely short-lived.
+The exact timeline is unclear, but Ward's next love interest and final husband is believed to have been Signor Cassalota, a station manager of a small Italian railroad that facilitated tours of Mount Vesuvius.
+When Ward passed away in Padua, Italy, on December 9, 1916, at the age of 43, she was likely still married to her fourth husband.

-It was not until some three years after Ward's death that her first husband, Prince Joseph de Riquet of Chimay and Caraman, remarried to Anne Marie Charlotte Amélie Gilone Le Veneur de Tillières (1889–1962) on 24 June 1920.
+It wasn't until approximately three years after Ward's death that her first husband, Joseph, Prince de Caraman-Chimay, remarried Anne Marie Charlotte Amélie Gilone Le Veneur de Tillières (1889–1962) on June 24, 1920.